Frequently Asked Questions (FAQs)

 In these cases, there is no need to ask for permission, though you should include an acknowledgement of GENUKI as the source, citing the exact page from which material is taken.

 Many of the photographs available on GENUKI are used with permission of the photographer and the copyright is not held by GENUKI itself.
-If you wish to use ANY photograph from a GENUKI page, unless it is clearly identified as being in the public domain, you should always contact GENUKI first in order to identify the copyright holder, who you will then need to approach for permission.
+If you wish to use ANY photograph from a GENUKI page, unless it is clearly identified as being in the public domain or used on GENUKI under a Creative Commons licence, you should always contact GENUKI first in order to identify the copyright holder, who you will then need to approach for permission.

 GENUKI does not normally give permission for material to be reused on another web site.